vishalchovatiya/CPP_Templates/PART 2: All about virtual keyword C++: How virtual class works internally.md

    int t;
 };
 ```
-- This change necessitates a vptr for Top.
 ### Double pointer hack
 - This is were it gets slightly confusing, although it is rather obvious when you give it some thought.
 We consider an example.
 Assume the class hierarchy presented in the last section (Downcasting).
 We have seen previously what the effect is of
 ```